Blatné: Infrastructure and Industry

 In the past, Blatné was known for its vineyards.
 Currently, people grow wine primarily for their own use.
 The village has several grocery stores and restaurants.
 In addition, one can find here small firms focusing on car repair, carpentry and the refurbishment of fire extinguishers.

 Nearly the entire village has access to water and gas; currently almost a third of the inhabitants is also connected to the town's sewage system, which is still being under construction.
 The village is preparing 30 plots for new houses, out of which a half is already electrified and has access to water and gas.
 Blatné also operates a kindergarten and grade school (grades 1 through 8).

 Culture and Entertainment

 Blatné has a movie theater that operates in summer months (due to lack of heating it is closed in winter).
 In addition, there is a library and a dance hall.
 The latter is used for two village-sponsored dances every year.
 The town is also well known for its folk music group Šarfianka.

 The town also features an equestrian course and bowling.
 A nearby artificial lake is used for water skiing.
 Blatné's soccer team, Družstevník Blatné, has advanced into the 3rd division of the Slovak soccer league in 2005.
 Every December 31, the town organizes a cross-country race to the nearest village, Šenkvice, and back.

-Demographics

-In 2004, there were 1506 inhabitants: 801 women and 705 men.
-60% (895) of them were in the productive age category, defined as age 15 to 55 (women) and 15 to 60 (men).
-97.3% of inhabitants declared their nationality to be Slovak, and neither of the two largest minorities, Roma and Czech, have approached 1%.
-89.8% of inhabitants declared their religion to be Roman Catholic.
-The only other significant groups were atheists with 5.7%.

-Out of the 493 houses in Blatné, 407 were inhabited.